-Likewise, if here and there a strictly representative number of Christian precincts sprung up–where liquor stores and gambling were prohibited, for instance–would this be more objectionable than the former example?
+Likewise, if here and there a strictly representative number of Christian precincts sprang up — where liquor stores and gambling were prohibited, for instance — would this be more objectionable than the former example?

 Our nation, particularly in the last several presidential elections, has proven well split politically.
-Thus the proposal herein provided, of a 67% national majority requirement to amend the Constitution–particularly when one takes into account the 95% precinct distribution requirement–would preclude all but the most urgent, broadly-supported measures.
+Thus the proposal fowarded herein, of a 67% national majority requirement in order to amend the Constitution — particularly when one takes into account the 95% precinct distribution requirement — would preclude all but the most urgent, broadly supported measures.

 So, is the prospect of a direct democracy still so awful frightening?
-Couldn’t we, the People, benefit and grow with more local autonomy and greater national tolerance?
-Don’t answer reflexively, in the manner you were taught.
+Couldn’t we, the People, benefit and grow with greater local autonomy and more national tolerance?
+Please don’t answer reflexively, in the manner you were taught.